movingpandas/qgis-processing-trajectory/README.md

 # qgis-processing-trajectory
-Trajectory tools for the QGIS Processing
+Trajectory tools for the QGIS Processing toolbox